assadounto/Book-a-dev/README.md

 ## Acknowledgments

-The credits of the website design goes to Murat Korkmaz.
+The credits of the website design goes to [Murat Korkmaz](https://www.behance.net/gallery/26425031/Vespa-Responsive-Redesign)
-Photos: istockphoto

 ## Show your support